Nakhon Ratchasima shootings

 Between 8 and 9 February 2020, a mass shooting occurred near and in Nakhon Ratchasima, Thailand, colloquially known as Korat.
-A soldier of the Royal Thai Army killed 29 people and wounded 58 others before he was eventually shot and killed.
+A sergeant major of the Royal Thai Army killed 29 people and wounded 58 others before he was eventually shot and killed.

 The attack began when the perpetrator shot and killed his commanding officer and two others at Suratham Phithak Military Camp (ค่ายสุรธรรมพิทักษ์), the base where he was stationed.
 The perpetrator then stole military weapons and a Humvee and drove to the Terminal 21 Korat shopping mall, which had a large number of shoppers due to the public holiday Magha Puja, where he opened fire on shoppers.
 On the way, he also fired at several people on the road and at Wat Pa Sattha Ruam, a Buddhist temple.
 During the attack, the perpetrator posted updates and shared a live stream on his Facebook account.
+Most of the victims were shot in the city's Terminal 21 shopping center, the same area where the shootout had occurred.

 It was the deadliest mass shooting in Thailand's history, before being surpassed by the 2022 Nong Bua Lamphu massacre.

 Shootings

 House and Suratham Phithak Military Camp

 The shooting began at about 15:30 local time on 8 February 2020 at a house, where the gunman arrived to discuss a property dispute with his commander, Colonel Anantharot Krasae.
 The gunman confronted him, stole his weapon and shot him dead.
 He then shot and killed the commander's mother-in-law.

-Afterwards, the gunman went to the Suratham Phithak army base where he worked and raided the camp, stealing from a guard post and the camp armories two Type 11 assault rifles (a variant of the HK33), an M60 machine gun as well as 776 rounds of ammunition, killing a soldier in the process.
+Afterwards, the gunman went to the Suratham Phithak army base where he worked and raided the camp, stealing from a guard post and the camp armories two Type 11 assault rifles (a variant of the HK33), an M60 machine gun and as well as 776 rounds of ammunition, killing a soldier in the process with a shotgun caught on CCTV.
 He then stole a Humvee and wounded the driver.
 The gunman escaped the base and opened fire on two police officers and two civilians, wounding them.
 The officers sustained multiple gunshot wounds in their legs and backs.